plaa/TimeShift-js/README.md

 "Tue Jan 01 2013 01:00:00 GMT+0300"
 ```

 The default time zone offset is the current local time zone offset.
 Note that this can change depending on local DST.
+Setting the time zone offset affects also previously created Date instances.

 The time zone offset has the same sign as [Date.getTimezoneOffset](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset).
 For example, -120 is GMT+0200 and +120 is GMT-0200.